 - Media Convention-Eine Rundumsicht in die 360°-Videoproduktion.
 Dieser Workshop bietet die Möglichkeit nicht nur aktuelle Kameramodelle auszuprobieren, sondern klärt auch über die gängigen No Go's bei der Motivauswahl, etc. auf.

-- Arts & Culture-In this session award-winning film director Ng’endo Mukii will talk about her virtual reality film ‘Nairobi Berries’ and give us an insight into the filmmaking/VR scene in Africa.
+- -In this session award-winning film director Ng’endo Mukii will talk about her virtual reality film ‘Nairobi Berries’ and give us an insight into the filmmaking/VR scene in Africa.
 The session will be introduced by the European Film Market of the Berlinale, which hosts a platform for collaboration between the African and the international film industry.

 - Love Out Loud-“Auf der Schattenseite” is a VR experience created for International Justice Mission, a NGO that frees modern slaves worldwide, providing follow-up care and empowering local policemen and lawyers.
 In a reconstructed brothel we are sending the visitors virtually to India to be confronted with a young girl in forced prostitution.